October 26, 2022

 Canadian made Medicago Covifenz is a plant based COVID-19 vaccine that has also been recently approved by Health Canada for use by adults age 18–64.
 It is also a two dose vaccine with a minimum 21 day interval.
 Guidelines for use of this vaccine have not been made yet by NACI.
 This vaccine is expected to arrive for use by summer of 2022.
 For more information on its ingredients and effectiveness – see the Health Canada page about Medicago Covifenz.

 Ask friends or if they have had their vaccine or booked an appointment.
 Please consider helping these individuals to book their appointments, as some may not have online access or be comfortable booking online appointments.

-For those who are not mobile, the Health Unit, in partnership with the Lanark County Paramedic Service and the Leeds and Grenville Emergency Medical Services are happy to launch the new referral process for in home COVID-19 vaccine administration for those who are eligible.
-If you are eligible to receive your COVID-19 Vaccine, you can call our local call centre at 1-844-369-1234 or contact your case manager or health care provider for a referral to the community paramedicine program.
+For those who are not mobile, the Health Unit, in partnership with the Lanark County Paramedic Service and the Leeds and Grenville Emergency Medical Services can arrange for in home COVID-19 vaccine administration.
+If you are not mobile and need a referral to this community paramedicine program, you can contact your case manager, health care provider or the Health Unit (1-800-660-5853).

 For those who are mobile – but need assistance with transportation, community partners are offering safe, non-shared, transportation to and from vaccine appointments.
 Fees are based on distance traveled with subsidies available if needed.